matomo-org/developer-documentation/docs/4.x/translations.md

 var translatedText = _pk_translate('MyPlugin_BlogPost');
 ```

-## Contributing translations to Piwik
+## Contributing translations to Matomo

-Did you know you can contribute [translations](https://matomo.org/translations/) to Piwik?
-In case you want to improve an existing translation, translate a missing one or add a new language go to [Piwik Translations and sign up for an account](https://www.transifex.com/matomo-org/matomo/).
+Did you know you can contribute [translations](https://matomo.org/translations/) to Matomo?
+In case you want to improve an existing translation, translate a missing one or add a new language go to [Matomo Translations and sign up for an account](https://www.transifex.com/matomo-org/matomo/).

 ## Getting translations for your plugin

-As long as you are [developing an open source plugin](https://developer.matomo.org/develop) hosted on Github, you may get in touch with us ([translations@matomo.org](mailto:translations@matomo.org?subject=Getting my Piwik plugin translated in other languages)) in order to get your plugin translated by the Piwik translators community.
+As long as you are [developing an open source plugin](https://developer.matomo.org/develop) hosted on Github, you may get in touch with us ([translations@matomo.org](mailto:translations@matomo.org?subject=Getting my Matomo plugin translated in other languages)) in order to get your plugin translated by the Matomo translators community.

 You will need an account on [Transifex.com](https://transifex.com/).
 If you use Transifex with a social login, please ensure to set a password in your account settings.
 This will be required for fetching new translations into your plugin repository.